 Others were of the opinion that traffic rights should be available to all on the basis of reciprocity, and that reciprocity could be interpreted in different ways.
 It could consist of an equivalent exchange of rights, not necessarily requiring a strict equivalence between the same types of traffic rights.
-A third group of states indicated that the experience in Africa generally pointed to the policy of protectionism when dealing with other African States, while the rights being refused to African States were often granted freely to non-African states.

-Here comes the role of AFCAC which it should play in guiding its members to the policy which they should follow for the benefit of air transport in the continent as a whole.
+A third group of states indicated that the experience in Africa generally pointed to the policy of protectionism when dealing with other African States, while the rights being refused to African States were often granted freely to non-African states. they should follow for the benefit of air transport in the continent as a whole.
 Of course this policy will be based on intensive studies conducted either by the Bureau or by experts specially nominated for that purpose.